LittleSkinChina/manual/en/policies/privacy.md

 - **Some informations from Third-Parties**: We need these informations to identify our user and make analyses and instigations to provide a better service.
 - **Other informations that we have to collect**: We need to collect these informations to provide our service.

-In fact, you don't have provide us these informations.
-But in most of the time, if you don't provide it to us, we will not be able to provide you our service.
+In fact, you don't have to provide us these informations.
+But in most situation, if you don't provide it to us, we will not be able to provide you our service.

 ## How will be collect your data?